Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 Both identifiers use integer index values to distinguish between different instances.
 When the Vat allocates the identifier, it uses a positive integer.
 When the kernel does the allocation, the vat gets a negative integer.
-This index always points into a Capability List (the "c-list", described below).
+This index always points into a Capability List (the "C-List", described below).

-In some cases, the kernel (or the vat) will allocate an entry in the c-list when it receives an index that it has not seen before.
-In other cases, the index must already be present in the c-list, otherwise it is an error.
+In some cases, the kernel (or the vat) will allocate an entry in the C-List when it receives an index that it has not seen before.
+In other cases, the index must already be present in the C-List, otherwise it is an error.

 Each Object lives in a specific Vat.
 The types are named from the perspective of the Vat: when a Vat references one of its own objects in a syscall, this